Borvik/react-context-selector/README.md

 What is `react-selector-context`?

-Simply put, it provides for the ability to use a react context in a more redux like manner.
+Simply put, it provides for the ability to use a react context in a more redux and state like manner.

 There is one big advantage to using some like react-redux.
 Re-render performance.